rmbolger/Posh-ACME/docs/Plugins/Azure.md

 #### Non-Windows Certificate

-You'll need to specify the service principal username which is its `ApplicationId` guid, the path to the PFX file, and the PFX password.
+You'll need to specify the service principal username which is its `ApplicationId` guid, the path to the PFX file, and the PFX password as a SecureString.
 If you've been following the setup instructions, you may have `$subscriptionID`, `$tenantID`, `$appUser`, `$certPfx`, and `$pfxPass` variables you can use instead of the sample values below.

+!!! warning
+    The `AZPfxPass` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to a secure parameter set.

 ```powershell
 $pArgs = @{